Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 As we can see, the Romans did not neglect France's northern half and left plenty of ruins for us to enjoy.

 While excellent, they are far more scattered than the ones you will find further south, where Roman ruins almost seem to bump into one another.
-So let's have a look at some of the best Roman ruins in southern France.
 (This south of France road trip is a great way to see many of these ruins.)

 7. Théâtre antique d'Orange